SelfishFish/400-101/SPOTO-213q-optimized.md

 C. The label for the R1 loopback address is filtered from other MPLS routers.

-D. The label for the RS loopback address is filtered from other MPLS routers.
+D. The label for the R5 loopback address is filtered from other MPLS routers.

 E. MPLS traffic from R1 to R5 takes a suboptimal path.